Living the Expat Life in Las Terrenas

 Plenty of activities for expats

 Expect to find many different activities and manifestations for expats here in Las Terrenas.
 There are weekly cycling outings that include Italian, Swiss, Canadian, Dominican, and French participants.
 If you like to join a sailing club, a diving club you want to play tennis Las Terrenas has it for you.
 There are even two petanque courts that host matches almost every day for the french and passionates.
+Discover our list of all the activities and things to do in Las Terrenas.

 And what about the cost of living?